🔷Point Cloud Bounding Box (Aligned Along Line)

 -

-Input Items |
+Input |

-Pointcloud: Input point cloud or list of point clouds.
-Long side linear equation parameters: A list containing line model parameters corresponding one-to-one with the input point cloud list.
-This direction vector defines the main direction to which the bounding box needs to align. |
+Point cloud: Input point cloud or point cloud list.
+Long edge line equation parameters: A list containing line model parameters that correspond one-to-one with the input point cloud list.
+This direction vector defines the principal direction that the bounding box needs to align with. |

-Output Items |
+Output |

-Bounding box normal: A list of normal vectors (usually the short edge direction) for the calculated OBB.
-Bounding box center point: A list of center points for each calculated bounding box.
-The calculation method is determined by the Center point type parameter.
-Bounding box: A list of detailed information for each bounding box, including center, dimensions, and a 3x3 rotation transformation matrix (which transforms the bounding box from its own coordinate system to the world coordinate system).
-Bounding box size: A list of X, Y, Z dimensions for each bounding box along its principal axes.
-3D ROI: A list of 3D ROIs generated based on the calculated bounding box, possibly scaled or adjusted. |
+Bounding box normal: A list of normal vectors (typically the short edge direction) of the computed OBB.
+Bounding box center: A list of center points for each computed bounding box.
+The computation method is determined by the center point type parameter.
+Bounding box: Detailed information list for each bounding box, containing center, dimensions, and 3x3 rotation transformation matrix (this transformation converts the bounding box from its own coordinate system to the world coordinate system).
+Bounding box size: List of X, Y, Z dimensions of each bounding box along its principal axes.
+3D ROI: A list of 3D ROIs generated based on the computed bounding box, possibly scaled. |

 Parameter Description